 Before the 2001 terrorist attacks, U.S. laboratories that transported "select agents," that is, about 40 dangerous biological agents and toxins, had to register with the federal government (42 CFR 72.6).
-Pursuant to the USA PATRIOTAct, P.L.
+Pursuant to the USA PATRIOT Act, P.L.
 107-56 and the Public Health Security and Bioterrorism Preparedness and Response Act of 2002, P.L.
 107-188, and the Agricultural Bioterrorism Protection Act of 2002, (which is part of P.L.
-107-56), limits were placed on public access was extended to an additional 60 select agents, defined as "certain biological agents and toxins," whose misuse could pose security risks.
+107-56), limits were placed on public access was extended to an additional 60 select agents, defined as "certain biological agents and toxins," 30 whose misuse could pose security risks.
 Registration requirements were extended to include registration of persons who used these agents.
-To prohibit potential terrorists from access to these agents, controls were placed on access by selected persons, including those who could be potential terrorists, including criminals, illegal aliens, persons with mental defects, and or drug abusers; aliens not admitted for permanent residence from certain countries "which the Secretary of State has made a determination (that remains in effect) that such country has repeatedly provided support for acts of international terrorism," or persons who have been dishonorably discharged from the Armed Services.
-These controls will be administered by the Justice Department.
+To prohibit potential terrorists from access to these agents, controls were placed on access by selected persons, including those who could be potential terrorists, including criminals, illegal aliens, persons with mental defects, and or drug abusers; aliens not admitted for permanent residence from certain countries "which the Secretary of State has made a determination (that remains in effect) that such country has repeatedly provided support for acts of international terrorism,"31 or persons who have been dishonorably discharged from the Armed Services.
+These controls will be administered by the Justice Department.32

-Pursuant to these laws, the Departments of Health and Human Services and of Agriculture, identified the new list of "select agents," which was released in the Federal Register on December 13, 2002.
-Under the interim final rule, which was effective on February 7, 2003, but may be finalized after consideration of public comments that were due by February 11, 2003, the laboratories that use such agents will need to register and control access to such agents; scientists will have to register, submit to background checks, and obtain prior approval to use, send, or receive select agents used in experiments.
-Some say this process, while denying access to possible terrorists, might prove costly and burdensome to some researchers (estimated in an article by Malakoff at \$700,000 per laboratory) and has the potential of limiting the conduct of some scientific research that would otherwise be performed by such
+Pursuant to these laws, the Departments of Health and Human Services and of Agriculture, identified the new list of "select agents," which was released in the Federal Register on December 13, 2002.33 Under the interim final rule, which was amended on November 3, 2003,34 the laboratories that use such agents will need to